Ronan Farrow: 'Catch And Kill' Tactics Protected Both Weinstein And Trump

 Your purchase helps support NPR programming.
 How?

-On how AMI's "catch and kill" efforts relate to the Weinstein story
+On how AMI's catch-and-kill efforts relate to the Weinstein story

 [AMI] had what's called a "kill file," which they have for various celebrities containing all of the dirt that they haven't published on someone. ...
 There's various reasons why AMI doesn't publish things. ...
 In a number of cases they don't publish things because of an arrangement they broker with a powerful person. ...
 [Chief Content Officer and Vice President] Dylan Howard develops a very close relationship with Harvey Weinstein.
 We have all of his statements saying, "This was purely a professional relationship," but we document [that their relationship] extended to secretly recording people who might be used to impeach Harvey Weinstein's accusers, really going after accusers in collaboration with Harvey Weinstein.